Ensembl TrainingEnsembl Home

 <- Back to exercise page

-(a) Find the chicken MYH9 (myosin, heavy chain 9, non-muscle) gene, and go to the Gene tab.
+1. Find the MYH9 (myosin, heavy chain 9, non-muscle) gene in the chicken reference, and go to the Gene tab.

 • On which chromosome and which strand of the genome is this gene located?